Electricity price statistics

 Highest electricity prices in Germany and Denmark

-For household consumers, (defined for the purpose of this article as medium-sized consumers with an annual consumption between 2 500 kWh and 5 000 kWh), electricity prices in the first half of 2020 were highest among the EU Member States in Germany (EUR 0.3043 per kWh), Denmark (EUR 0.2833 per kWh) and Belgium (EUR 0.2792 per kWh); see Figure 1.
-The lowest electricity prices were in Bulgaria (EUR 0.0997 per kWh), Hungary (EUR 0.1031 per kWh) and Estonia (EUR 0.1236 per kWh).
+For household consumers in the EU-27, (defined for the purpose of this article as medium-sized consumers with an annual consumption between 2 500 kWh and 5 000 kWh), electricity prices in the second half of 2020 were highest in Germany (EUR 0.3006 per kWh), Denmark (EUR 0.2819 per kWh) and Belgium (EUR 0.2702 per kWh); see Figure 1.
+The lowest electricity prices were in Bulgaria (EUR 0.0982 per kWh), Hungary (EUR 0.1009 per kWh) and Estonia (EUR 0.1291 per kWh).
 The price of electricity for household consumers in Germany was more than three times as high as the price in Bulgaria.

-The EU-27 average price in the first semester of 2020 — a weighted average using the most recent (2020) data for electricity by household consumers — was EUR 0.2126 per kWh.
+The EU average price in the second semester of 2020 — a weighted average using the most recent (2020) data for electricity by household consumers — was EUR 0.2134 per kWh.

-Figure 2 depicts the development of electricity prices for household consumers in the EU-27 since the first half of 2008.
+Figure 2 depicts the development of electricity prices for household consumers in the EU since the first half of 2008.
 The price without taxes, i.e. the energy, supply and network, increased slightly faster than the overall inflation rate (HICP) until the second half of 2013 when it was EUR 0.1338 per kWh.
-However, since 2014, it remained relatively stable, the first semester 2020 was EUR 0.1282 per kWh and now stands at EUR 0.1269 per kWh, slightly lower than the price of the first half of 2008 adjusted for inflation.
-By contrast, the weight of the taxes has increased continuously from 31.2 % in the first half of 2008 to 40.3 % in the first half of 2020.
-Consequently, the total price for household consumers, i.e. including all taxes, was substantially higher (17 %) in the first half of 2020 than in the first half of 2008 when adjusted for inflation.
+From 2014 to 2019, it remained relatively stable.
+In the first semester 2020 was EUR 0.127 per kWh and now stands at EUR 0.1282 per kWh.
+The weight of the taxes has increased from 31.2 % in the first half of 2008 to 40 % in the second half of 2020.

 Weight of taxes and levies differs greatly between Member States

 Figure 3 shows the proportion of taxes and levies in the overall electricity retail price for household consumers.
-In the EU, the relative tax contribution in the first half of 2020 was smallest in the Netherlands (3.4 %).
-The Netherlands provide a refund (allowance), which is reported as negative other taxes and levies in this collection.
-The relative share of taxes was highest in Denmark, making up 66.4 % of the total price.
-The VAT in the EU-27 represents 15.5 % of the total price.
-It ranges from 4.8 % in Malta to 21.2 % in Hungary.
+In the EU-27, the share of taxes in the second half of 2020 was smallest in the Netherlands, where it was even negative (-0.3 %).
+The Netherlands provide a refund (allowance), and thus reported negative share of other taxes and levies in this collection.
+The relative share of taxes was highest in Denmark, making up 67.8 % of the total price.
+The VAT in the EU-27 represents 15 % of the total price.
+It ranges from 4.8 % in Malta to 21.3 % in Hungary.

-Largest falls in electricity prices in the Netherlands, Latvia and Slovenia
+Largest falls in electricity prices in the Netherlands, Cyprus and Sweden

-Figure 4 shows the percentage change in electricity prices for household consumers including all taxes and VAT in national currency from the first half of 2019 to the first half of 2020.
-For energy prices, comparing year on year, instead from semester on semester, is most meaningful to avoid seasonal effects.
-Year on year, total prices fell in sixteen (16) EU Member States.
-The percentage decrease was biggest in the Netherlands (-31.0 %) and Latvia (-12.8 %).
+Figure 4 shows the percentage change in electricity prices for household consumers including all taxes and VAT from the second half of 2019 to the second half of 2020.
+For comparison purposes and for calculating the aggregates, the average exchange rates of national currencies were used.
+For energy prices, comparing year on year, instead of semester on semester, is most meaningful to avoid seasonal effects.
+Year on year, total prices fell in fourteen EU-27 Member States.
+The percentage decrease was biggest in the Netherlands (-33.8 %) and Cyprus (-24.1 %).
 Tax decreases mainly drove the reduction in the Netherlands, where the refund (allowance) increased.
-The cost of energy was the main factor for price reduction in Latvia, Slovenia, Sweden and Estonia.
-Lithuania (13.6 %) and Poland (12.9 %) demonstrated the highest percentage increase in price.
-Cost of energy was the main driver for these increases.
+All components except the environmental taxes contributed to the decrease in Cyprus.
+Luxembourg (10.3 %) and Poland (9.7 %) recorded the highest relative price increase.
+All components contributed to these increases.

 Electricity prices for non-household consumers